Prithviraj-cyber/Movie-recommendation-system/README.md

 # 🎬 Movie Recommendation System

-A Machine Learning based web application that recommends movies similar to a selected movie using content-based filtering techniques.
+A Machine Learning based web application that recommends movies similar to a selected movie using **content-based filtering** and **cosine similarity**.

-The system analyzes movie features and calculates similarity between movies to suggest relevant recommendations.
+The system analyzes movie metadata such as genres, keywords, cast, and overview to suggest relevant movies.

-The application is built with **Python and Streamlit** and deployed on **Hugging Face Spaces** for live interaction.
+The application is built using **Python and Streamlit** and deployed on **Hugging Face Spaces** for live interaction.

 ---